keu/docs/tutorials/get-started-with-airflow-part-2.md

 :::

 The DAG itself has two tasks, the first one uses the `GithubTagSensor` to wait for a tag with the name `v1.0` to be added to the GitHub repository you specified in the Airflow variable `my_github_repo`.
-The sensor will check every `30` seconds and time out after a day.
+The sensor will check for the file every `30` seconds and time out after one day.

 ```python
 tag_sensor = GithubTagSensor(